Output and Reporting

 trades | Detailed trade list |

-graph | ASCII equity curve with time-proportional X axis (for futures contracts, margin requirements are overlaid on the same graph) |
+graph | ASCII equity curve with time-proportional X axis (pass --graph-margin to overlay margin requirements for futures contracts) |

 returns | Monthly/yearly return matrix |